aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-regexp-named-groups

 If you are familiar with regular expressions in JavaScript, you should know how to use capturing groups for matching and storing what we need.
-However, the order of multiple groups is always confusing especially when we have a sufficient complicated expressions.
-After this proposal, we can name groups without knowing the order any more.
+However, the order of multiple groups is always confusing especially when we have a sufficient complicated expression.
+After this proposal, we can name groups without knowing the order anymore.

 ```js
 console.log(/(\d{4})-(\d{2})-(\d{2})/.exec('2019-07-15'));